insta-games/insta-games.github.io/AD_SETUP.md

 If you need help with AdSense setup:
 - AdSense Help: https://support.google.com/adsense
 - Common issues: Make sure your site is publicly accessible before applying to AdSense

+## Legal Requirements

+Your website now includes:
+- **Privacy Policy** (`privacy.html`) - Required for AdSense and GDPR compliance
+- **Terms of Service** (`terms.html`) - Protects you legally

+Both pages are linked in the footer.
+Make sure to:
+1. Review both pages and customize contact information if needed
+2. Update the "Last Updated" dates when you make changes
+3. Ensure they're accessible before applying for AdSense (Google requires a privacy policy)